Guide to Girraween National Park

 Granite Arch: 1.6kms, allow 30 minutes.

 Bald Rock Creek Circuit: 2.2kms, allow 1 hour.
+Find rock pools to dip into along the way to cool off.

 The Junction: 5.2km, allow 2 hours.